vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

 ![Decorative image](/{{ page.image }})
 <p class="image-credit">{{ page.image_credit }}</p>

-This post demonstrates how to use recently announced BGE embedding models in Vespa.
+This post demonstrates how to use recently announced BGE (BAAI General Embedding) models in Vespa.
 The open-sourced (MIT licensed) BGE models from the Beijing Academy of Artificial Intelligence (BAAI) perform strongly on the Massive Text Embedding Benchmark ([MTEB